 - We Mean Business

 After the U.S. presidential election, HP was among more than 360 businesses and investors endorsing an open letter urging President-elect Donald Trump to honor the U.S. commitment to the Paris Climate Agreement (that number has since grown to more than 1,000).
-The letter called for the continuation of U.S. low-carbon policies, and investment in the low-carbon economy at home and abroad, to help keep global temperature rise below 2 degrees Celsius.
+The letter called for the continuation of U.S. low-carbon policies, and investment in the low-carbon economy at home and abroad, to help keep global temperature rise below 2 degrees Celsius by the end of the century.
 Moreover, HP and the other companies signing on to the letter reaffirmed our dedication to upholding our own commitments in this area.

 Please find HP’s Climate Change Policy at http://h20195.www2.hp.com/V2/GetDocument.aspx?docname=c05320887.